 For many Americans, home equity often represents the largest piece of personal wealth, yet many overlook it as a tappable asset.
 If you’re nearing or already in retirement and looking to bolster your income, your home equity is a source to consider.

-Compared to a reverse mortgage, the Figure Home Advantage has several benefits.
+Compared to a reverse mortgage, the Figure Home Lease Back has several benefits.

 Five advantages over a reverse mortgage

 With the Figure Home Lease Back, you can receive up to 90% of your home’s value in cash.
 Compare this to a reverse mortgage, which may convert as little as 38% of your home equity if you’re only 62.
 This means if you were 62 years old and had a home valued at $300,000 and no mortgage debt, you could get $270,000 using the Figure Home Lease Back, while you would only pocket $114,000 with a reverse mortgage.